ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 * Income-Related Employment and Support Allowance
 * Guarantee Credit or Universal Credit

+Being on any of the benefits listed above means that a person automatically qualifies through the income part of the means test, although they can still be ineligible if they have too much capital.

-Some benefits do not need to be declared as income - search the guidance for 'disregarded benefits' to a list of these.
+Some benefits do not need to be declared as income - search the guidance for 'disregarded benefits' to see a list of these.
 All other benefits should be declared as income.

 <h3 id="ecg-over_60">Are you or your partner aged 60 or over?</h3>